What support do we offer?

 Assistive technology enhances learning, working, and daily living for students with disabilities.
 It can help people who have difficulty speaking, typing, writing, remembering, pointing, seeing, hearing, learning, walking, and many other things.

 Different disabilities require different assistive technologies.
 We can support you to install, configure and use your assistive software.
-You can find out more about the specialist options we have available and free options from our Assistive Technology page.
+You can find out more about the specialist options we have available and free options from our Assistive technology page.

 Unfortunately, we cannot provide general IT support or troubleshooting for laptop issues.
 For help getting online and with accessing university services, contact the IS Service Desk for 24/7 telephone and email IT support.